-In the field of business automation, I often hear the concern: “I wrote the script, but it stopped working as soon as the specifications changed slightly.”
-Traditional RPA (Robotic Process Automation) and Python script automation excel at reliably running predetermined paths, but they have the fragility of stumbling over a single stone on the roadside.
-The automation process stops just because the screen layout changes or unexpected error codes are included in the API response.
+In the field of business automation, I often hear concerns like “I wrote a script, but it stopped working with just a slight change in specifications.”
+Traditional RPA (Robotic Process Automation) and Python script-based automation are excellent at reliably running predetermined paths, but they have fragility that causes them to stumble over even a single stone on the roadside.
+Just a change in screen layout or unexpected error codes in API responses can halt the automation process.

-“AI Agents” can become a groundbreaking turning point to solve this “fragility.”
-AI agents are not just chatbots but systems that have LLM (Large Language Model) as their “brain,” use tools to achieve given goals, and execute tasks while modifying plans themselves.
+The “AI Agent” can be a breakthrough turning point to solve this “fragility.”
+An AI agent is not just a chatbot but a system that has an LLM (Large Language Model) as its “brain,” uses tools appropriately to achieve given goals, and executes tasks while self-correcting its plans.

-In this article, aimed at engineers, we focus on the internal operations of AI agents, particularly the important pattern called “ReAct (Reason + Act),” and explain implementation methods using actually working Python code.
+This article explains the internal workings of AI agents for engineers, focusing particularly on the important “ReAct (Reason + Act)” pattern, and explains implementation methods using actually working Python code.
 By looking at practical code including error handling and logging, not just theory, we provide knowledge that can be applied to business automation starting tomorrow.

-Until now, automation mainly operated on the worldview of “imperative programming.”
-“If A, then do B,” “If error, then log C and exit”—all branches had to be predefined by humans.
+Until now, automation has mainly operated in the world of “imperative programming.”
+“If A, then do B,” “If error, then log C and terminate” - all branches had to be predefined by humans.
 While this makes system behavior predictable, it has the disadvantage of exponentially increasing exception handling costs.

 In contrast, AI agents take a “declarative” or “goal-oriented” approach.
-Just giving the goal “Analyze sales data and create a report,” the agent autonomously assembles the following process:
+By simply giving a goal like “analyze sales data and create a report,” the agent autonomously assembles processes like the following:

 - Generate appropriate SQL queries to retrieve data

-- If data is incomplete, search the Web for complementary data
+- If data is incomplete, search for supplementary data from the web

-- Summarize analysis results and send by email
+- Summarize analysis results and send via email

-What’s important here is that if a SQL error occurs in step 2, the agent can reason “I might have made a syntax error in the query” and rewrite the query to retry.
-This cycle of “reasoning” and “execution” is what sets AI agents apart from traditional scripts.
+What’s important here is that if a SQL error occurs in step 2, the agent can infer “I might have made a syntax error in the query” and rewrite the query to retry.
+This cycle of “reasoning” and “execution” is what distinguishes AI agents from traditional scripts.

 Internal Structure of AI Agents: ReAct Pattern and Tool Usage

 As a core mechanism widely adopted in AI agents, the “ReAct (Reasoning and Acting)” pattern is used.
-This is a method that makes the LLM loop through “thought,” “action,” and “observation” to solve complex problems step by step.
+This is a method that solves complex problems step by step by having the LLM loop through “thinking,” “acting,” and “observing.”

 Specifically, the flow is as follows:

-- Thought: Strategize what to do next in response to user requests
+- Thinking: Strategize what to do next in response to user requests

 - Action: Execute selected tools (search, calculation, DB access, etc.)